lifehackerhansol/WoodAIO/readme.txt

 r2 is derived from R4i3D 2012 1.50, which uses mixinfo.dat.

 continue by lifehackerhansol:
-r4liloader.nds 1.62 (ACE3DS)
+- r4liloader.nds 1.62 (ACE3DS)
+- r4liloader cannot reset to _DS_MENU.DAT and _DSMENU.DAT at the same time.
+	- So ace3dsplusloader.nds is created alongside r4liloader.nds, to split the two.
+- r4liloader was slightly changed to also create a Gateway Blue loader.
+- ex4loader and ilsloader are deprecated.
+They work fine with the r4liloader.
-ak2loader replaced with BL2CK loader (and add missing files) default savelist.bin attached (from AKAIO 1.9.0)
+	- If woodrpg ever gets better compatibility maybe this will be reverted. ak2loader replaced with BL2CK loader (and add missing files).
+	- DATs updated to BL2CK latest dats (can't use RGFs because of redistrib license. yeah...) default savelist.bin attached (from AKAIO 1.9.0)